What is the biggest mistake you’ve made? ∙∙

 Ahab was a real piece of work.
 He was evil, plotting, conniving, and deceitful.
 He was a corrupting influence.
 He would literally stab you in the back.
 Takeaway: Be wary of bad amigos.
 Although telling the story is a bit long, it speaks for itself.

 What did Ahab do?
 He invited Jehoshaphat to come to Samaria and hang out.
 Presumably, Ahab turned it into a grandiose affair full of pomp and circumstance.
 Picture Jehoshaphat and his royal entourage with security troops marching into Samaria.
 Trumpets blaring, large crowds cheering, the Royal Orchestra of Samaria strikes up the equivalent of “Hail to the Chief.”
 It would have been epic.

 Undoubtedly, it would have gone right to Jehoshaphat’s head.
 His yarmulke probably stretched 2 or 3 sizes as his head swelled.
 But Ahab was only getting started.
 He wined and dined Jehoshaphat.
 Ahab presumably flattered Jehoshaphat with compliments and obsequious accolades.
 Jehoshaphat became utterly caught up in the moment.

 Ahab had planted the hook.
 At the right moment, he yanked the string.
 He enticed Jehoshaphat to join forces with him to attack a mutual enemy.
 Foolishly, Jehoshaphat agreed.
 He neglected to confer with his current partner, the Father.

 2 Ahab enticed Jehoshaphat to join forces with him . . .

-The Hebrew term translated entice, induce, persuade is suth.
+The Hebrew term translated as entice, induce, persuade is suth.
 Suth has an underlying idea of cunningness.
 It commonly has an evil connotation.
-This is the verb that was used when Satan enticed David to take a census (1 Chronicles 21:1).
+This verb was used when Satan enticed David to take a census (1 Chronicles 21:1).